GLA305 Social sustainability in a context of vulnerability

 Dette lærer du

-- Develop and carry out a process-oriented design project by applying a creative thinking approach.
+- Develop and carry out a coherent, process-oriented design project informed by research and creative thinking.

 Læringsaktiviteter